 Philosophy

 PHIL 3380, Philosophy of Science

 BIOL 1811, Introductory Biology I: From Molecules to Organisms

-BIOL 1821, Introductory Biology II: Organisms and the Environment
+BIOL 2102, General Ecology or another Environmental Science

 CHEM 1111, Introductory Chemistry I

 CHEM 1121, Introductory Chemistry II

-GEOL 1001, General Geology

-ATM SCI 1001, Elementary Meteorology

-BIOL 1202, Environmental Biology or another environmental science

 PHYSICS 2111, Physics: Mechanics and Heat

 PHYSICS 2112, Physics: Electricity, Magnetism, and Optics

+GEOL 1001, General Geology or ATM SCI 1001, Elementary Meteorology or ASTRON 10xx

 Physics Endorsement

 Physics

 PHYSICS 3200, Mathematical Methods of Theoretical Physics

 PHYSICS 3221, Mechanics

 PHYSICS 3223, Electricity and Magnetism

 PHYSICS 3231, Introduction to Modern Physics

 PHYSICS 4310, Modern Electronics

 PHYSICS 4311, Advanced Physics Laboratory I

 PHYSICS 4802, or SEC ED 3240, Methods of Teaching Science in Secondary Schools

 PHYSICS 4837, Teaching Intern Seminar

 Minor in Physics

 Students may complete a minor in physics with the flexibility of emphasis on classical physics, modern physics, or a combination of the two areas.
 The following physics courses are required:

-PHYSICS 1099, Windows on Physics
+PHYSICS 1099, Windows on Physics or INTDSC 1003, Freshman Success Seminar

 PHYSICS 2111, Mechanics and Heat

 PHYSICS 2112, Electricity, Magnetism, and Optics

-PHYSICS 3200, Mathematical Methods of Theoretical Physics

-and two additional emphasis courses chosen from the following
+PHYSICS 3200, Mathematical Methods of Theoretical Physics and two additional emphasis courses chosen from the following

 PHYSICS 3221, Mechanics

 PHYSICS 3223, Electricity and Magnetism

 PHYSICS 3231, Introduction to Modern Physics I

 PHYSICS 4310, Modern Electronics

 A GPA of at least 2.0 is required in courses presented for a minor.
 It is required that a student completes a minimum of 6 hours of graded work in 2000 level or above courses on the UMSL campus.

 Graduate Studies

 Admission Requirements

 The Department requires applicants to have adequate backgrounds in such areas as mechanics, thermodynamics, electromagnetism, optics, electronics, and modern physics.
 Students admitted to the program with deficiencies in these areas are required to take appropriate undergraduate courses.
 If necessary, a remedial program is determined in consultation with the department graduate studies director at the time of application for admission.

 Graduate Degree Requirements

 Master's

 A student must complete 30 credit hours in graduate physics courses with at least 15 of these at the 5000 or 6000 level.
 Writing a thesis is optional.
-A maximum of (3) credit hours of Research, PHYSICS 6490, may be counted toward the minimum 15 hours with or (without) the thesis option.
+A maximum of six (3) credit hours of Research, PHYSICS 6490, may be counted toward the minimum 15 hours with (or without) the thesis option.
 Students must pass a comprehensive examination, which includes a defense of the thesis for students who have chosen to write one.
 A grade point average of 3.0 must be maintained during each academic year.
 The requirements must be fulfilled within six years from the time of admission.
 Two-thirds of required graduate credit must be taken in residence.
 There is no foreign language requirement.

 Typical Program: